Performative Prediction with Bandit Feedback: Learning through Reparameterization: Our Algorithm and its Performance Guarantee

-where $\calR_T(\minimizePR, \PR)$ and $\calR_S(\learnmodel, \KL)$ are obtained from \Cref{theorem:regret-bound-for-indirectly-convex-functions} and \Cref{theorem:regret-bound-for-learnmodel} as functions of $\epsilon_\LM, \epsilon_\KL, S, T$ and $\modelDiameter$ and $\distributionDiameter$.
-Then by balancing the terms and set $\epsilon_\LM$ and $\epsilon_\KL$ according to the convergence analysis for both $\minimizePR$ and $\learnmodel$ (\Cref{claim:convergence-of-minimizePR} and \Cref{claim:convergence-of-learnmodel-KL}), we can get an express of the total regret.
-The complete proof can be found in \Cref{proof:total-regret}. \end{proof} \Cref{theorem:total-regret} show that our two-level zeroth-order optimization procedure is sublinear in the $N$, the total number of samples we deploy during the process.
+} where $\calR_T(\minimizePR, \PR)$ and $\calR_S(\learnmodel, \KL)$ are obtained from \Cref{theorem:regret-bound-for-indirectly-convex-functions} and \Cref{theorem:regret-bound-for-learnmodel} as functions of $\epsilon_\LM, \epsilon_\KL, S, T$ and $\modelDiameter$ and $\distributionDiameter$.
+Then by balancing the terms and setting $\epsilon_\LM$ and $\epsilon_\KL$ according to the convergence analysis for both $\minimizePR$ and $\learnmodel$ (\Cref{claim:convergence-of-minimizePR} and \Cref{claim:convergence-of-learnmodel-KL}), we can get an express of the total regret. \end{proof} \Cref{theorem:total-regret} show that our procedure is sublinear in the $N$, the total number of samples we deploy during the process.
 Notice that this also implies that our method is sublinear w.r.t. the total number of deployments $\totaltime = S \times T$.
-To see this, recall that the total number of samples $N$ required throughout the process is $N =2(2N_{{kl}} \times S + 1) \times T $; if we measure the regret w.r.t. the total number of deployments, $N_{{kl}}$ will be constant, and thus the regret will still be sublinear w.r.t. $\totaltime$.
-In addition, recall from \Cref{proposition:sublinear-regret-implies-convergence} in \Cref{sec:preliminaries}, the lowest regret optimal classifier implies the optimal classifier up to some addictive error, which means that by having a sublinear regret in $N$ (and $\totaltime$), we also get a model that is arbitrarily close to the performative optimal model.
+To see this, recall that the total number of samples $N$ required throughout the process is $N =2(2N_{{kl}} \times S + 1) T$; if we measure the regret w.r.t. the total number of deployments, $N_{{kl}}$ will be constant, and thus the regret will still be sublinear w.r.t. $\totaltime$.
+In addition, recall from \Cref{proposition:sublinear-regret-implies-convergence}, the lowest regret optimal classifier implies the optimal classifier up to some addictive error, which means that by having a sublinear regret in $N$ (and $\totaltime$), we also get a model that is arbitrarily close to the performative optimal model.

+\paragraph{Empirical Evaluation Using Toy Example} We provide empirical results using a toy example to demonstrate the efficiency of our method.
+In particular, we compare our proposed method (which minimizes $\text{PR}$ as a function of the distribution parameter $\phi$ after reparametrization) with the baseline method (which directly minimizes $\PR$ as a model parameter $\theta$).
+We observe that under different settings, both methods converge.
+However, our proposed method (shown in orange) is more efficient: it demonstrates a much faster convergence rate on average over multiple runs, indicating that our reparametrization method is effective when dealing with distributions that are non-convex in $\theta$ but convex in $\phi$ (as per Assumption 1).
+The plot can be found in \cref{sec:empirical}.
+The details for reproducing our experimental results can be found at { \texttt{\url{https://github.com/UCSC-REAL/PP-bandit-feedback}}}.